DaxStudio/DaxStudio/docs/CommentScriptSpecs.md

 In the `dscmd` command line, a `.dax` target writes the query text and a `.daxx` target writes a package that also embeds Server Timings when the script contains `--> TRACE SERVERTIMINGS ON`.

-## Metrics
+## Export

 ```
---> METRICS EXPORT <filename>
+--> EXPORT METRICS <filename>
---> METRICS VIEW
 ```

-This would be the same as clicking view or export metrics in the ribbon.
-More useful with a command line option.
+Exports the VertiPaq Analyzer metrics for the connected model to a `.vpax` file – the same as clicking **Export Metrics** in the ribbon.
+In the `dscmd` command line this runs headlessly and actually writes the file, which is useful for capturing metrics as part of a CI/CD run.
+The `<filename>` may be a quoted string or a bare identifier and supports `$(...)` variable expansion.

 ## Show